 Receive a raise?
 Congratulations!
 While it might be tempting to increase your spending to reflect your new income, choosing to increase your savings will benefit you more long term.
 So, hold off on purchasing that new tech gadget or pair of shoes, and putt his extra money towards increasing your monthly RRSP contributions instead – you will thank yourself later.

 Make a credit union part of your retirement planYou don’t have to make your retirement decisions on your own.
 Credit unions are a great financial option to help you achieve a financially secure retirement.
 Not yet a credit union member?
-Find your nearest credit union, click here.
+Click below to find your nearest credit union.